hyriver/pygeohydro/docs/paper.md

 these data are available from different sources, for example, we can retrieve climate data from Daymet [@Thornton_2020], topology data from 3D Elevation Program [@Thatcher_2020], and river network from National Hydrography Database [@Buto_2020].
-The diversity in data sources and their large size may hinder reproducible publication of such studies. `Hydrodata` software stack provides access to such databases through plethora of web services that public and private entities have made available.
+The diversity in data sources and their large size may hinder reproducible publication of such studies. `PyGeoHydro` software stack provides access to such databases through plethora of web services that public and private entities have made available.